petersuhm/PHP-Package-Tutorial/README.md

 class Guru {}
 ```

 Since we will be usen a test-driven approach, obviously we need a test for every class we make.
-So go ahead and fill in the first test for our `Guru` class:
+So go ahead, and fill in the first test for our `Guru` class:

 ```php
 # packages/guru/tests/GuruTest.php